edgio-docs/edgio-docs/src/pages/guides/basics/properties.md

 <Callout type="important">

-  The administration of properties within a team space requires the `Admin` role for that team.
+  The administration of a property that lives within a team space requires the `Admin` role for that team.

 </Callout>